How to Make Jiaozi (Dumplings)

 Jiaozi is a type of Chinese dumpling made with minced meat and chopped vegetables wrapped in a piece of thin dough.
 It can be boiled, fried or steamed.
 When fried, it is called a pot-sticker.
 This traditional cuisine can be found in the north of China.
 On the Eve of Chinese New Year (Spring Festival), making and eating Jiaozi is a tradition in the north of China.
-At this time, all members of the family will get together to make and enjoy them.
+At this time, all members of the family will get together to make and enjoy themselves.
 Making this special food is quick and simple, and is a wonderful way to bring a family together.

 1. First make a simple oil and flour dough, then and roll the dough into small thin circles.
-This will be the Jiaozi's covers.
+This will be Jiaozi's covers.

 2. Place a full tsp of filling onto a Jiaozi cover.

 3. Use a finger to dap the edges of the Jiaozi cover with water.

 4. Form the Jiaozi cover into a crescent moon by folding the cover in half.